XTREEMMAK/msty-docker/README.md

-# msty-docker
+# Msty-docker
 This project is heavily based on the work of [linuxserver/obsidian](https://hub.docker.com/r/linuxserver/obsidian) which was used as a reference.
 For additional customizations, please refer to their project.

+## About this Project
-I had originally created this out of curiosity having examined how the Obsidian project was implementing Kasm, so I thought to try the same approach with Msty which currently does not have an official Docker release, but DOES have an official Linux release.
-I also managed to get persistent storage working for the application as well.
+I originally created this out of curiosity after examining how the Obsidian project implemented [Kasm](https://kasmweb.com/).
+I thought I'd try the same approach with Msty, which currently doesn't have an official Docker release, but *DOES* have an official Linux release.
+I also managed to get persistent storage working for this application as well.

-I'm not a seasoned Docker developer so any feedback or improvements to this would be appreciated.
-If anything, thank you for checking this out and if anything, hopefully it helps someone ^_^.
+I'm not a seasoned Docker developer, so any feedback or improvements to this would be appreciated.
+Regardless, thank you for checking this out and hopefully, it helps someone ^_^.

 ## Usage
 You can build the image yourself using the Dockerfile here, or use the Docker Compose: